 Year Round Schools

 Many school districts are on a different schedule.
 They don't have the traditional summer vacations.
 It's estimated that 10% of public schools incorporate a year-round calendar.
 A lot of these schools start fundraising in July.

 The Argument for Holiday Fundraising

 You can also make an argument for putting off your fundraiser.
-The sales numbers as a whole don't favor it, but your school may be an exception.
-There are 2 main reasons schools decide to wait:
+The sales numbers don't favor it, but your school may be an exception.
+There are two main reasons schools decide to wait:

 1. Less Fundraiser Competition

 Most groups want to be first out of the block.
 This makes logical sense.
 People typically buy from the first few people who approach them.